Safety for visiting sake breweries:

 • Narrow paths next to big fermentation tanks with an open top.

-• Going up ladders to see inside the fermentation tank
+• Climbing up a ladder to see inside the fermentation tank

 • Heavy machinery and tubes on the floor

 Lab coat and hairnet – To prevent any contamination, you may be asked to wear a lab coat and hairnet.
 Please be sure to tuck all your hair in the hairnet.
-Even if you are not requested to wear a lab coat, you may be asked to take off your jacket at certain times to prevent contamination.
+Even if you are not requested to wear a lab coat, you may be asked to take off your jacket at times.

-Shoes – You will be often asked to remove your shoes to prevent bringing unwanted bacteria into the production area.
+Shoes – You are often asked to remove your shoes to prevent bringing unwanted bacteria into the production area.
 You may be asked wear slippers or boots.
 However, these slippers do not give you good traction going down very steep stairs.
 So, please be extra careful.

 Strap everything! – While you are looking into a big open top sake fermentation tank, it is so easy to drop a cell phone, pen, or camera.
 Please be extra careful not to.
 If something is dropped in the tank, the whole tank is contaminated and you are liable for the tank.
-It’s a lot of sake and $$$$$!
+It’s a lot of sake!

 No touching! – Tools may appear very interesting but please do not touch anything unless the tour leader said it is ok.
 At the breweries, they have to sanitize the tool you touched to prevent any bacterial contamination.

-Also, you should not use fragrance such as perfume or aftershave.
+Also, do not use fragrances such as perfume or aftershave.
 Avoid hair products with fragrance.

 About Hazards

 The working environment at sake breweries can be quite tough and hazardous.
 Please watch your step carefully and be extra careful, especially around open top fermentation tanks.
-The tank is filled with carbon dioxide don’t fall in or you will die.
+The tank is filled with carbon dioxide.